Juantantan/MandelbrotExplorer/Readme.md

 memory at various grouping levels.
 OpenCL is used to do the 'raw maths' part, and forms the core of this software.
 If you are using your CPU to run the recursive mandelbrot algorithm, you are limited to running only as many parallel instances as you can have parallel threads running on your CPU cores.
 Because each 'recursion' of the algorithm is simple and not processor intensive at all, it doesn't require big processors.
-GPU processors are ideal!
+GPU processors are ideal.
 It is interesting to see how CPUs now contain increasingly greater numbers of cores, each core often having several effective cores within.
 The very latest CPUS are beginning to include different type of cores, some which are good for intensive single-thread operations and some which are good for simpler, more parallel workloads.
 With those simpler, parallel cores, they are